 You can also use F# as a scripting language, rather than having to compile code into an EXE.
 This is done by using the FSI program, which is not only a console but can also be used to run scripts in the same way that you might use Python or Powershell.

 This is very convenient when you want to quickly create some code without compiling it into a full blown application.
-The F# build automation system "FAKE" is a example how useful this can be.
+The F# build automation system “FAKE” is an example of how useful this can be.

 // ================================